stephaneVercouillieBMID/slate/source/workingVersion.html.md

  ```

 ### 4.3.2.
 Token Endpoint
-As per specified by OIDC, when using the authorization code flow, you will send a token request to token endpoint to have a token response.
+As per specified by OIDC, when using the authorization code flow to obtain an Access Token, an ID Tokenyou will send a token request to token endpoint to have a token response.
 Finally, you will have an Access Token and an ID Token.

 In order to communicate with Token Endpoint, TLS MUST be implemented.
 See  [Section 16.17](http://openid.net/specs/openid-connect-core-1_0.html#TLSRequirements)  for more information on using TLS.

 #### 4.3.2.1.
 See [3.2 Token Endpoint](#tokEndpoint)

 #### 4.3.2.2 Example of Id Token Containing “claims”
 *Will be provided soon*